Who?

 After decades of shooting only casually, focussing instead on work in video production and numerous disconnected professions, I chose to wipe the slate clean and re-learn photography from scratch, beginning in late 2019.
 As such, the collections below demonstrate the best of my black and white photography from 2019 to the present.

 During my fresh start with photography, 35mm black and white film became my preferred medium for two reasons.
-Firstly, out of a deep appreciation of the analog process and the time that it allows for me to live with the images before I reach the stage of digital editing or taking my negatives into the darkroom.
+Firstly, out of a deep appreciation of the analogue process and the time that it allows for me to live with the images before I reach the stage of digital editing or taking my negatives into the darkroom.
 Secondly, out of simple economic necessity: black and white film and home processing is that much cheaper than colour film, and allows me to shoot a wider range of subjects with greater abandon and experimentation.

 From this process of rebirth came the images and stories listed here.
 More stories are waiting in line, and my self-published zines and darkroom prints are available to purchase on request.